physimals/quantiphyse/README.md

 https://github.com/benjaminirving/PkView_help_files
 for usage

+### Notes
-Note that this software is currently tested and built in a virtualenv to use the latest dependencies and may not work with older python libraries
+- This software is currently tested and built in a virtualenv to use the latest dependencies and may not work with older python libraries